-ECHA points out that the registration contains an ultra-violet (UV) spectrum, but other spectral data which is required according to Annex VI, Section 2.3.5 of the REACH Regulation to support the indicated substance identity is missing.
+ECHA points out that the registration does not contain any spectral data which is required according to Annex VI, Section 2.3.5 of the REACH Regulation to support the indicated substance identity.
 Instead, the Registrant includes justifications for not providing this information.
 According to the justifications, the Registrant considers the required spectral data as scientifically unnecessary to identify the substance.